varshith-sriramoju/Full-Stack-Google-Cloud-Video-Testimonial-Platform-/README.md

-# Full-Stack Video Testimonial Recorder
+# Full Stack Google Cloud Video Testimonial Platform

 A full-stack web application that allows users to record video testimonials directly from their browser and upload them securely to a specified Google Drive folder using a Node.js backend and the Google Drive API.